Martin Edwards (author): Crime fiction

 “Martin Edwards has earned distinction in every area of the crime-fiction field", said Ellery Queen's Mystery Magazine in July 2016.
 Four years later, the Crime Writers’ Association named him as the recipient of the Diamond Dagger in recognition of the sustained excellence of his work coupled with his significant contribution to crime writing published in the English language, and Ian Rankin said ‘His novels feature an acute sense of place as well as deep psychological insights.’
-His latest novel is Blackstone Fell.
-Like Gallows Court and Mortmain Hall (and Sepulchre Street, due to be published in 2023), the story features Rachel Savernake and is set in the early 1930s.
-Lee Child described Gallows Court as ‘Superb... the book Edwards was born to write’ and in 2019 the novel was longlisted for the CWA Historical Dagger and shortlisted for the eDunnit award for best hardback and ebook novel of the year.
+His latest novel is Sepulchre Street.
+Like Gallows Court, Mortmain Hall and Blackstone Fell, the story features Rachel Savernake and is set in the early 1930s.
+Lee Child described Gallows Court as ‘Superb... the book Edwards was born to write’, and in 2019 the novel was longlisted for the CWA Historical Dagger and shortlisted for the eDunnit award for best hardback and ebook novel of the year.
+In December 2023, Martin Edwards was voted Best Newcomer for the Japanese translation of Gallows Court by a panel of 51 experts for Hayakawa Mystery Magazine.
+Blackstone Fell was longlisted for the CWA Historical Dagger in 2023.

 His first novel, All the Lonely People, introduced Liverpool lawyer Harry Devlin and was published in 1991, earning a nomination for the John Creasey Memorial Dagger for best first crime novel of the year.
 In 2012 the book was republished by Arcturus in its series of Crime Classics, while Yesterday's Papers was reissued as an Arcturus Crime Classic in 2013.
 To date, Edwards has written eight novels about Devlin; the most recent is Waterloo Sunset.
 The Coffin Trail was the first of eight books set in the Lake District (The Lake District Mysteries) featuring Detective Chief Inspector Hannah Scarlett and historian Daniel Kind; it was short-listed for the Theakston's Old Peculier Award for best crime novel of 2006.
 The Arsenic Labyrinth was short-listed for the Lakeland Book of the Year Award in 2008.
 Edwards has also written a stand-alone novel of psychological suspense, Take My Breath Away, and completed The Lazarus Widow by the late Bill Knox.
 2008 also saw the publication of his first historical novel, Dancing for the Hangman, a fictional account of the life and misadventures of Hawley Harvey Crippen.
 Writing in Historical Noir, Barry Forshaw said it was “a book to make readers wish that the versatile Edwards might tackle the historical crime genre more often.”